Skip to content

 kubectl config use-context ${CTX_PRIMARY2}

-kubectl-dns secret-generation --context ${CTX_PRIMARY1} --namespace kuadrant-system
+kubectl kuadrant-dns add-cluster-secret --context ${CTX_PRIMARY1} --namespace kuadrant-system

-kubectl-dns secret-generation --context ${CTX_SECONDARY1} --namespace kuadrant-system
+kubectl kuadrant-dns add-cluster-secret --context ${CTX_SECONDARY1} --namespace kuadrant-system

-As a temporary workaround you can run the following from the root of the kuadrant-operator repo:
+If you are using Kind clusters (created with ./hack/multicluster.sh), the above produces invalid kubeconfig data.
+As a temporary workaround you can run the following from the root of the kuadrant-operator repository:

-../../../hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY1} ${CTX_PRIMARY2}
+./hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY1} ${CTX_PRIMARY2}

-../../../hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY1} ${CTX_SECONDARY1}
+./hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY1} ${CTX_SECONDARY1}

-../../../hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY2} ${CTX_PRIMARY1}
+./hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY2} ${CTX_PRIMARY1}

-../../../hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY2} ${CTX_SECONDARY1}
+./hack/multicluster.sh create-cluster-secret ${CTX_PRIMARY2} ${CTX_SECONDARY1}

 kubectl get secret -A -l kuadrant.io/multicluster-kubeconfig=true --context ${CTX_PRIMARY1}